christineymshen/christineymshen.github.io/_pages/about.md

 title: about
 permalink: /
 title: <strong>Christine</strong> Shen
-description: <a href="">"Let yourself be silently drawn by the strange pull of what you really love.
-It will not lead you astray." - Rumi</a>.
+description: <a href="">"You are more marvelous in your simple wish to find a way, than the gilded roofs of any destination you could reach." -- David Whyte, "Santiago"</a>.

 news: true
 social: true